 Thanks to the generosity of Aubrey & Marla Dan Foundation, SummerWorks continues to offer our Accessibility & Community Wellness Program (ACWP).
 Through this program, we aim to cultivate progressive practices that foster greater diversity, accessibility, equity, and sustainability across the performing arts sector.
 It has been developed over the past three years in response to the emergent and urgent needs of the creative communities that engage with SummerWorks, and formalized in 2023.
 This program encompasses a diverse range of activities that prioritize increased access and mental health supports for artists, staff, volunteers, patrons, and our local communities of Parkdale, West Queen West, and Regent Park.
 In 2024, we formalized a new, four-pillar structure that encompasses all of the activities within the ACWP – Accessibility, Learning, Mentorship, and Programming.

-Beyond the access measures listed below, the major public-facing components of the ACWP in 2025 are Summer Break, digitrans // analogirl, Fat Fables, and Switching Regent(s).
 These performance projects are rooted in community, created with attention and care to lived experience, youth mental health, and resilience.

 SummerWorks is grateful to Aubrey & Marla Dan Foundation for their continued support of this important work, helping us create a lasting impact in our communities.

-Audio Described Performances offer verbal descriptions of key visual elements of a performance — such as sets, costumes, or significant actions — to offer greater access to Blind or Low Vision patrons.
+Audio Described Performances offer verbal descriptions of key visual elements of a performance — such as sets, costumes, or significant actions — to offer greater access to Blind or low vision patrons.

 Open Audio Description is when an audio Describer, or a performer in the show, speaks the description so that everyone in the audience can hear it.
 Audio description may also be provided via individual electronic devices called receivers, or via an individual called a “Whisper Guide.”